rikimaru0345/Ceras/README.md

 ##### ...but what if my objects / object-graphs are too big?
 Or what if I want to serialize smaller parts for lower latency?
 Also not a problem, check out `IExternalRootObject` in the tutorial.

+##### What are the differences to MessagePack?
+Why should I use Ceras over MessagePack?
+While MessagePack-CSharp is an excellent library, it is still bound to the 'MsgPack' format, and thus its inefficiencies.
+Complex type hierarchies and references are a big problem.
+While the MessagePack-CSharp library managed to allivate some problems with the msgpack-standard, there are still many problems for real-world scenarios.
+One of which is the need to annotate every object and field with an ID-key, having to manually setup attributes in your hierarchy everywhere, making sure nothing collides... it quickly gets out of hand.
+Ceras fixes all those things (and more) completely.
+The downside is that objects serialized with Ceras are not at all compatible with MessagePack.

 ##### I'm forced to work with unknown types and can't provide any (at least some) types to `KnownTypes`, what are my options?
 You can still get some massive space-savings by shortening the namespaces.
 Using a custom TypeBinder that's very easy.
-For example in your long type name `MyVeryLongCompanyName.MyVeryLongProductName.SomeNamespace1.SomeType.MyActualNestedType` you can easily replace the first 3 parts with a single symbol.
-For example when Ceras needs to write the type name, you could change the string that actually gets written to something like this: `~1.SomeType.MyActualNestedType`
-And at deserialization time your type-binder knows that types that begin with `~1.` are just a shorthand for a longer type name.
+For example your TypeBinder could just replace the first 3 parts in  `MyVeryLongCompanyName.MyVeryLongProductName.SomeNamespace1.SomeType.MyActualNestedType` with a single symbol.
+When Ceras needs to write the type name your binder would make it so only `~1.SomeType.MyActualNestedType` gets written.
+And at deserialization time your TypeBinder knows that types that begin with `~1.` are just a shorthand for a longer type name and reverses the change again.

+Just implement `ITypeBinder` and set it in the `SerializerConfig`

    *(todo: write a tutorial step for this)*

 ##### Ceras doesn't support some type I need to serialize
 Report it as an issue.
 If it's a common type I'll most likely add a dedicated built-in formatter for it.